When can babies eat cabbage?

-In a mixing bowl, combine a splash or two of olive oil and a dash of vinegar.
-Add a sprinkling of celery seed if using.
+- In a mixing bowl, combine a splash or two of olive oil and a dash of vinegar.
+Add a dollop of mayo (vegan mayo would be great here!) and a sprinkling of celery seed if using.
 Give the cabbage a final squeeze to remove any lingering water, then transfer to the mixing bowl.
 Stir to coat the cabbage in the sauce.

 - Blaiss, MS., McCants, ML., Lehrer, SB.
 (1987).
 Anaphylaxis to cabbage: detection of allergens.
 Ann Allergy Asthma Immunology, 58(4):248-50.
 Retrieved April 2, 2020